goodloop/autoware_auto_mirror/src/planning/astar_search/design/astar_search-design.md

 A* search needs a representation of an environment in order to plan a trajectory.
 It is provided in form of [nav_msgs::msg::OccupancyGrid](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/OccupancyGrid.html) costmap.
-Algorithm outputs custom `AstarWaypoints` object which definition can be found in code docs.
+Algorithm outputs custom `PlannerWaypoints` object which definition can be found in code docs.

 Having the costmap A* search can create smooth and kinematically feasible trajectories that avoid obstacles using Hybrid A* algorithm.